lowlunk/WB-Tracks/README.md

 2. Fill in component details:
    - Component number (unique identifier)
    - Description
+   - Plate number (additional identifier)
    - Category and supplier (optional)
    - Unit price and notes (optional)
 3. Upload photos if needed
+4. Set primary photo
-4. Save to create the component
+5. Save to create the component

+#### Managing Component Photos

+1. Select a component and click **Edit**
+2. Upload multiple photos using the photo section
+3. Set one photo as primary for display
+4. Delete unwanted photos
+5. Photos are stored locally on the server

 #### Transferring Items